microsoft/Cornelius/README.md

 Cornelius is a specialized emulator that allows to run the [Intel TDX](https://www.intel.com/content/www/us/en/developer/tools/trust-domain-extensions/overview.html) firmware as a VM on Hyper-V without requiring actual TDX hardware.
 It is useful for security testing, fuzzing, and rapid prototyping of the TDX firmware.

-Cornelius was developed by the Microsoft MORSE team.
+Cornelius was developed by Maxime Villard of the Microsoft MORSE team.

 ## Features